Dyndrilliac/nordvpn-spider/README.md

 # CLI Usage

-When executed from the a command-line interface, the spider will provide the optimal server's hostname to the user via standard output.
+When executed from a command-line interface, the spider will provide the optimal server's hostname to the user via standard output.

 * From repository root directory:
     * ``scrapy crawl --nolog nordvpn_spider``